librenms/librenmsv2/docs/Developing/Developing.md

 #### Database
 *Use the same schema as the current LibreNMS so we can co-exist.
-Migrations codify the schema in _/database/migrations_.
+Migrations modify the schema in _/database/migrations_.
 *If schema changes need to be made, they need to be made in both.

 #### Model